 Easy to use, completely integrated system

 Eye trackers add substantial power to your lab set-up.
 They produce gaze path video and large quantities of rich data, all related to attention and emotion.
 Take advantage of our experience and knowledge: as we often integrate eye trackers into stationary as well as portable set-ups, we can help you find the eye tracker that works best for you.
 Noldus will assist you in the process from start to finish, including lab installation, training your team and setting up experiments, and creating custom scenarios.

 - See what your test participant is looking at, and is not looking at, or missing during interaction

 - Get rich, quantitative, and reliable data for attention, mental load, and arousal

-- Combine eye tracking videos and other sources like FaceReader™ and CubeHX or data acquisition systems with The Observer® XT
+- Combine eye tracking videos and other sources like FaceReader™ or data acquisition systems with The Observer® XT

 - Benefit from a completely integrated system